DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 ## 🔄 Background tasks
 While sending the reply back to SillyTavern, the server runs quick background tasks to update the character's conversational fatigue and save their active schedules.
 It also uses thread-safe locking to ensure multiple characters in a group chat never corrupt your local memory file.

+There's an option for a **dual provider setting** in server.py, this can be used to save up on money by assigning a cheaper key to the Subconscious Agents (1-4), while using the main API key for Agents 5-6.

 ## Known issues
 If the API call is rejected for unsafe content by your chosen provider, the Agents will output  placeholders.
 With less moderated models,  this usually affect only  1 or 2 agents, dialogue is usually always generated.
 Still, this will  negatively affect the quality of the chat.
 More censored models may block more agents and dialogue.